rohitg00/DevOpsCommunity/README.md

 # DevOpsCommunity
-DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
+DevOps/SRE community is for folks who are trying to learn or explore DevOps with the help of experienced professionals.
 Opportunities are open to share.
+We wish to provide best of knowledge for everyone and wish to make it accesible easily and thus the repository has been created.

 Check out our [notion document](https://bit.ly/devopscommunity) and [DevOps Community](https://twitter.com/i/communities/1523681883384549376) on twitter for more.

 * This repository is complete Open-Source.
-* Goal is to create DevOps awareness and share the free resource.
+* Goal is to create awareness about DevOps and share resources with everyone!
-* Anyone wants to contribute, Feel free to submit Pull requests.
+* Anyone who wishes to contribute can make a Pull Request!

 Resources are added frequently! ⚡